lfromanini/starthere-bash/README.md

 ###############################################################################
 ```

 Meaning that it's a public function, that intends to configure the log rotation policy, changing the protected variable `_loggerRotateLines`.
 It accepts one argument with the maximum row number that should be kept in log files.
-If no provided, `LOGGER_INFINITE` will be assumed.
+If not provided, `LOGGER_INFINITE` will be assumed.
 No output is generated, ie: nothing will be echoed.
 This function returns `0` if success or `1` if a not integer number was informed (so this must be handled carefully, if using `set -o errexit`).

 ## Examples

-In a real use case, you might clone this repository as a gitsubmodule and put your script in the root path.
-This samples assumes it.
+In a real use case, you might clone this repository as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) and put your script in the root path.
+These samples assumes:

 ```text
 ( your script location )